11 Ways To Figure Out Why You Feel Like “What’s wrong with me”

 1. Practice Self Care

-Self-care is taking care of your physical, mental, and emotional health.
-It is essential to make time for self-care so that you can be your best self and live a fulfilling life.
+Taking care of your physical, mental, and emotional wellbeing is self-care.
+You must practice self-care to be your best and live a satisfying life.

-Set Boundaries: Set clear boundaries to protect your time and energy.
-Learn to say no to commitments that overwhelm you and yes to activities that nourish your well-being.
+Establish clear boundaries to safeguard your time and energy.
+Say no to overwhelming responsibilities and yes to self-care.

-Unplug and Disconnect: Taking breaks from screens and technology is essential in the digital age.
-Unplugging for a while can help reduce stress and increase your focus.
+Disconnect: Taking pauses from screens and technology is crucial in the digital age.
+A break from technology can reduce stress and improve attention.

 2. Coping With Anxiety